Mohamedshaltoot/Enterprise-Sales-Credit-Risk-Analytics/README.md

 3. Open the `.pbix` file to interact with dynamic filters and slicers.

 ---
+  Note:
+          To comply with data privacy policies and non-disclosure agreements (NDA), all company identifiers and proprietary dataset metrics have been sanitized and replaced with synthetic/mock data, while fully preserving the                      underlying business logic and analytics structure.

 <div align="center">

+---

 **⭐ Developed by:** **Eng.
 Mohamed Edris** | *Data Analytics & BI Specialist*